lesaux/puppet-kibana4/README.md

 [*config*]

 A hash of key/value server properties.
-The pid.file or pid_file parameter (depending on your kibana version) is mandatory.
+A value for the pid file is defaulted to '/var/run/kibana.pid' if you don't define it.

 for version 4.3 an extensive config could look like:
 ```